CreamyG31337/LLM-Micro-Cap-trading-bot/SESSION_ID_AND_BUILD_STAMP.md

    - Check logs - you should see two different session IDs
    - Refresh page - session ID should persist

-2. **Build Stamp:**
+2. **Build Timestamp:**
-   - Run `python generate_build_stamp.py`
-   - Open admin page
-   - Verify build info appears in header
+   - **In Production (Woodpecker CI):** Build timestamp will show deployment time
+   - **In Development:** Shows "Development" with current time
-   - Delete `build_stamp.json` and refresh - should show "Development"
+   - Both main page footer and admin page should show the same timestamp

 ## Notes

 - Session IDs are **not** tied to user accounts - they're per-browser-session
-- Build stamp is **optional** - app works fine without it
+- Build timestamp is automatically set by Woodpecker CI - no manual steps needed
 - Session ID adds minimal overhead (~1 string concatenation per log)
-- Build stamp file should be in `.gitignore` (each deployment generates its own)
+- The `generate_build_stamp.py` script is no longer needed (kept for reference)